rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ````
 As you can see, you are not able to create a partitioned table or alter initialization parameters from PDB1 even with SYS privileges.

-8. Drop the lockdown profile and unset the parameter.
+8. Drop the Lockdown Profile and unset the parameter.

 ````
 <copy>show parameter pdb_lockdown